 The words "envelopes" and "flats" are used interchangeably at USPS when discussing mail that is slightly larger than regular, letter-sized mail.
 All large envelope/flats must be rectangular or square-shaped and somewhat flexible.
 You can find out how USPS determines flexibility by referring to their guide.

 For your mail to be considered a large envelope/flat and not a letter, it must exceed one or more of the letter-size minimum dimensions listed in the table below.

 For your mail to be considered a large envelope/flat and not a package (parcel) it must not exceed the following criteria:

 The maximum weight for large envelopes is 13 ounces.
 Large envelope/Flats can be shipped via First Class or Priority Mail, however a large envelope/flat exceeding 13 ounces is classified as a Priority Mail item.

-Note: Large Envelopes/Flats shipped via First Class are not eligible for tracking, however, they will include tracking when shipped via Priority mail.
+NOTE: Large Envelopes/Flats shipped via First Class are not eligible for tracking, however, they will include tracking when shipped via Priority mail.
 Learn more.

-If you're still a little confused, you can consult the USPS page on letters and flats in the Domestic Mail Manual.
+For more information, see the USPS page on letters and flats in the Domestic Mail Manual.